Gloomhaven (video game): Gameplay

 At the end of the round, used cards will be discarded and cannot be used again until the character "rests".
-When resting, a card will be "burned" and will be unable to be used for the rest of the scenario, with few exceptions for specific class types.
-When a character burns all their cards, they are unable to make any additional moves and are defeated.
+When resting, a card will be "burned" and is unusable for the rest of the scenario, with few exceptions for specific class types.
+When a character burns all their cards, they cannot make any more moves and are defeated.
 In this respect, cards act as a timer, limiting the number of round a player can perform in a given scenario.
 Cards can be enhanced with objects and powerups such as adding additional damage to attacks or increases distance for moving.
 As players advance and gain experience in the scenarios, mercenaries will level up unlocking new cards or enhancements to existing cards.
 In addition to this, players return to the city in-between scenarios where items can be purchased with earned gold to gain an advantage.

 The game features two distinct game modes.
 In the Campaign mode, players can play through the full game as the tabletop version.
 In this mode, players explore about the vicinity of the titular city, Gloomhaven including all scenarios from the original board game and 95 missions to complete.
 Guildmaster mode, on the other-hand, is specific to the digital version of the game.
-It includes 160 missions, tutorial for the game, as well as an altered progression system from the original boardgame.
+It includes 160 missions, tutorial for the game, as well as an altered progression system from the original board game.
 Both Guildmaster and Campaign modes can be played in single player or multiplayer formats.
 Guilds and characters are not transferable between the game modes.
 In addition to the two traditional game modes, Gloomhaven also features a sandbox mode which unlocks all player characters from the start and consists of procedurally generated dungeons.